Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Tendermint consensus

-The consensus procedure used by the Terra protocol.
+The consensus procedure used by the Daodiseo protocol.
 First, a validator proposes a new block.
 Other validators vote on the block in two rounds.
 If a block receives a two-thirds majority or greater of yes votes in both rounds, it gets added to the blockchain.
 Validators get rewarded with the block's transaction fees.
 Proposers get rewarded extra.
 Each validator is chosen to propose based on their weight.
 Check out the [Tendermint official documentation](https://docs.tendermint.com/) for more information.

-## Terra core
+## Daodiseo core

-The official source code for the Terra protocol.
+The official source code for the Daodiseo protocol.

-For more information on the Terra core, see [Terra core modules](../develop/module-specifications/README.md).
+For more information on the Daodiseo core, see [Daodiseo core modules](../develop/module-specifications/README.md).

-## Terra mainnet
+## Daodiseo mainnet

-The Terra protocol's blockchain network where all transactions take place.
+The Daodiseo protocol's blockchain network where all transactions take place.

-## Terra stablecoins
+## Daodiseo stablecoins

-Crypto assets that track the price of fiat currency enabled by the Terra protocol.
-Users mint new Terra stablecoins by burning Luna.
+Crypto assets that track the price of fiat currency enabled by the Daodiseo protocol.
+Users mint new Daodiseo stablecoins by burning Luna.
 Stablecoins are named for their fiat counterparts.
-For example, the base Terra stablecoin tracks the price of the IMF’s SDR, named TerraSDR, or SDT.
-Other stablecoin denominations include TerraUSD or UST, and TerraKRW or  KRT.
-All Terra stablecoin denominations exist in the same pool.
+For example, the base Daodiseo stablecoin tracks the price of the IMF’s SDR, named DaodiseoSDR, or SDT.
+Other stablecoin denominations include DaodiseoUSD or UST, and DaodiseoKRW or  KRT.
+All Daodiseo stablecoin denominations exist in the same pool.

 For more information, see [stablecoins](protocol.md#stablecoins).

-## Terra Station
+## Daodiseo Station

-Terra's native wallet and platform for swaps, governance, and staking.
-In Station, you can send, receive, swap, and stake Terra coins.
+Daodiseo's native wallet and platform for swaps, governance, and staking.
+In Station, you can send, receive, swap, and stake Daodiseo coins.
 You can also participate in governance and vote on proposals.

-To learn how to install and get started using Terra Station, visit the [Terra Station tutorial](terra-station/download/README.md).
+To learn how to install and get started using Daodiseo Station, visit the [Daodiseo Station tutorial](daodiseo-station/download/README.md).

-To learn how to use the advanced features of Terra Station, visit the [Terra Station how-to guide](./terra-station/wallet.md).
+To learn how to use the advanced features of Daodiseo Station, visit the [Daodiseo Station how-to guide](./daodiseo-station/wallet.md).

-## terrad
+## daodiseod

-The command line interface for interacting with a Terra node.
+The command line interface for interacting with a Daodiseo node.

-For more information on terrad, see [`terrad` guides](../develop/how-to/terrad/README.md).
+For more information on daodiseod, see [`daodiseod` guides](../develop/how-to/daodiseod/README.md).

-## Terravaloper address
+## Daodiseovaloper address

-A validator's public address beginning with `terravaloper` followed by a string of characters.
+A validator's public address beginning with `daodiseovaloper` followed by a string of characters.

 ## Testnet

 A version of the mainnet just for testing.
 The testnet does not use real coins.
 You can use the testnet to get familiar with transactions.

-## The Terra ecosystem
+## The Daodiseo ecosystem

-A quickly expanding network of decentralized applications built on the Terra protocol.
+A quickly expanding network of decentralized applications built on the Daodiseo protocol.

-## The Terra protocol
+## The Daodiseo protocol

 The leading decentralized and open-source public blockchain protocol for algorithmic stablecoins.
-Using a combination of open market arbitrage incentives and decentralized oracle voting, the Terra protocol creates stablecoins that consistently track the price of any fiat currency.
+Using a combination of open market arbitrage incentives and decentralized oracle voting, the Daodiseo protocol creates stablecoins that consistently track the price of any fiat currency.

-For more information on how the Terra protocol works, visit the [concepts page](./protocol.md)
+For more information on how the Daodiseo protocol works, visit the [concepts page](./protocol.md)

 ## Tobin tax

-A fee added to every swap between Terra stablecoins (spot-trading).
+A fee added to every swap between Daodiseo stablecoins (spot-trading).
 The rate varies, depending on the denomination.
 For example, while the rate for most denominations is .35%, the rate for MNT is 2%.
-To see the rates, [query the oracle](https://lcd.terra.dev/terra/oracle/v1beta1/denoms/tobin_taxes).
+To see the rates, [query the oracle](https://lcd.daodiseo.dev/daodiseo/oracle/v1beta1/denoms/tobin_taxes).

 ## Tombstone